manuel-serrano/icfp2024-sudoku/README.md

 }
 ```

-Of course, this transformation is not always possible, for two reasons.
+Of course, this transformation is not always possible, for two
-Despite the syntactic similarity between HipHop's version of Esterel,
+reasons.
+Despite the syntactic similarity between HipHop and
-it does not have the same semantics as JavaScript.
+JavaScript, they do not have the same semantics.
 Also, it may be that
-the computation depends on values that are known only when the
+the computation depends on values that are known only when the HipHop
-Esterel code runs and so cannot be lifted out to the enclosing JavaScript.
+code runs and so cannot be lifted out to the enclosing JavaScript.

 In some situations, it might be useful to use local variables
 in HipHop fragments, for instance to accumulate values.
 If a variable